 Jorge A. Plasencia

-With more than 20 years experience in strategic marketing, advertising, communications and business strategy, Jorge A. Plasencia is a shining example of leadership in both business and community.
+With an expansive career of more than 20 years in media, entertainment, sports, marketing and entrepreneurship, Jorge A. Plasencia is a shining example of leadership in both business and community.

 Earlier, he also held the role of vice president of marketing, corporate communications and public affairs.
 Before joining Univision, Jorge was vice president of Estefan Enterprises, Inc., where he was responsible for corporate business strategy, marketing and communications.
 While there, Jorge played a key role in the business affairs and management of several international artists, including Gloria Estefan and Shakira.